-We praise and reward children for good behaviour in a variety of ways:
+We praise and reward pupils for good behaviour in a variety of ways:

-- Teachers congratulate children verbally and in writing on a day to day basis in their marking and through team points. - Weekly assemblies for parents include awards of 'Star of the Week' and 'Star Worker awards as well as 'Work of the Week'. - All classes have an opportunity to lead an assembly where they are able to show examples of their work.
+- Staff congratulate children verbally and in writing on a day to day basis in their marking and through day to day rewards including stickers - Weekly assemblies for parents include awards of 'Star of the Week' and 'Star Worker' awards as well as 'Homework Hero'.

 We employ a comprehensive system to support positive behaviour and to ensure a safe and positive learning environment.
-We employ sanctions appropriately to each individual situation.